 Lean Six Sigma and Your Career

-As you can see, LSS is a framework for success for any type of endeavor, whether it’s used to improve a manufacturing process or provide guidance in the best way to care for sick people.
+As you can see, LSS is a framework for success for any type of endeavour, whether it’s used to improve a manufacturing process or provide guidance in the best way to care for sick people.
 Learning everything you can about LSS will give you many of the tools you need to be an effective and successful professional, whatever career path you choose.
 If your company decides to embrace Lean Six Sigma, you’ll also be uniquely positioned to contribute to the project and increase your responsibility and visibility at work.

 - Andrej is an avid internet technologist.
 He believes that the key to modern marketing excellence is a constant willingness to learn and adapt to the ever-changing digital world.